China Poses Greater Challenges to US Than Cold War: Deputy Secretary of State

 Campbell made the remarks during a House Foreign Affairs Committee hearing on Sept.
 18, which was centered around the challenges posed by the Chinese Communist Party (CCP) in the Indo-Pacific region.

-The Biden administration has labeled China the “most consequential” challenge to the United States, saying America seeks competition with Beijing but does not seek a conflict or a new Cold War.
+The Biden administration has labeled China the “most consequential” challenge to the United States, saying that the United States seeks competition with Beijing but does not seek a conflict or a new Cold War.
 The Pentagon has characterized China as its “pacing challenge,” particularly in areas such as cyberspace, the Arctic region, and outer space.

 Campbell emphasized the importance of having a bipartisan focus on China.